-The term "composite" can apply to several different types of roofing since it simply implies that a number of different materials are used in the manufacturing process.
-Today one of the most common types of composite roofing is a simulated roofing slate that is made from resins and from rubber compounds extracted from reclaimed tires.
-This slate look-a-like offers excellent longevity and a lower installation price while providing the appearance of a traditional slate roof.
+The term "composite" is used when referring to several different types of roofing systems.
+This is because it means that the roof was made with a number of different materials during the manufacturing process.
+One of the most common types of composite roofing used today is a simulated roofing slate that is made from resins and from rubber compounds extracted from recycled tires.
+This slate substitute offers a long lifespan and a lower installation price while providing the desired appearance of a traditional slate roof.

 Wood shingles & shakes

-Although rubber has been around for a long time, rubber roofing is fairly new.
-That's because it's taken a great deal of chemistry research to develop a thin rubber membrane with the durability and waterproof qualities required of a roofing material.
+Although rubber is a well established form of roofing, rubber roofs are fairly new when compared to the other materials available.
+The roofing industry used a great deal of chemistry and research to develop a thin rubber membrane that also possesses the durability and waterproof qualities required to protect a roof from nature.
 Rubber roofing is sometimes referred to as EPDM roofing.
 EPDM is an abbreviation for ethylene propylene diene monomer, the highly engineered compound used to manufacture most types of rubber roofing.
 Rubber roofing is used primarily on flat or low-slope roofs in both commercial and residential buildings.

 Solar shingles & solar roofing

 Solar shingles and solar roofing are examples of new "thin-film" photovoltaic technology referred to as "building-integrated photovoltaics," or BIPV.
 The designs of solar shingles come in the same standard size and shape that asphalt shingles do.
 This is so that they can be unobtrusively integrated into an asphalt shingle roof.